Marcokorcak/PreWork-Site/README.md

 The following **additional** features are implemented:

-- [X] User is alerted and get a notification when they make a mistake saying how many mistakes they have made
+- [X] User is alerted and gets a notification when they make a mistake saying how many mistakes they have made

 ## Video Walkthrough